fdb02983rhy/dify-think-plugin/README.md

    - Methods for ensuring comprehensive information gathering

 2. **Integrate Detailed Guidance in System Instructions** For complex implementations, incorporate comprehensive think tool instructions within the system prompt rather than the tool description.
-This approach helps Claude better incorporate structured thinking into its overall problem-solving process.
+This approach helps the LLM better incorporate structured thinking into its overall problem-solving process.

-### Limitations and When to Skip the Think Tool
+## Limitations and When to Skip the Think Tool

 The think tool does have limitations and isn't beneficial in all scenarios.
 Consider the additional token usage when deciding whether to implement it.
 The tool offers minimal benefits in:

 - **Simple or Parallel Tool Operations**: Use cases requiring only single tool calls or non-sequential multiple tool operations typically don't benefit from the additional reflection.

-- **Straightforward Task Execution**: Scenarios with minimal constraints or where Claude's standard reasoning is already sufficient for the task at hand.
+- **Straightforward Task Execution**: Scenarios with minimal constraints or where the LLM's standard reasoning is already sufficient for the task at hand.

-### Implementation Guide
+## Implementation Guide

-Incorporate the think tool into your Claude environment through these steps:
+Incorporate the think tool into your LLM environment through these steps:

-1. **Begin with Complex Scenarios**: Identify challenging use cases where Claude currently experiences difficulties with policy compliance or complex reasoning chains.
+1. **Begin with Complex Scenarios**: Identify challenging use cases where the LLM currently experiences difficulties with policy compliance or complex reasoning chains.

 2. **Configure the Tool for Your Domain**: Implement a customized think tool specific to your needs, including relevant examples and use cases in your system instructions.

-3. **Evaluate and Adjust**: Observe how Claude utilizes the tool in real-world scenarios and refine your implementation to encourage more effective reasoning patterns.
+3. **Evaluate and Adjust**: Observe how the LLM utilizes the tool in real-world scenarios and refine your implementation to encourage more effective reasoning patterns.

-### Maximizing Benefits with Proper Prompting
+## Maximizing Benefits with Proper Prompting

 To get the most value from the think tool, consider adding specific instructions to your system prompt about when and how to use it: